Oral history interview with Elisabeth D. Model, 1977 May 19

 MR. MCNAUGHT: -- to Lisbon?

-MS. MODEL: We were supposed to have 150 people and we had 500.
-You can't imagine.
-We were introduced to the so-called bitter people.
-It was just terrible.
-When we were introduced there was the son-in-law of Nikisch the conductor.
-There was Chagall and his wife.
-There were Swiss people.
-There was a rabbi from Luxemburg.
+MS. MODEL: –- which was supposed to have 150 people and had 500.
+So, you can imagine.
+We were introduced to the so-called, the better people.
+It was this terrible word.
+We were introduced; there was the son-in-law of [Arthur] Nikisch the conductor; there was Chagall and his wife; there were Swiss people; there was a rabbi from Luxembourg.
 They all played in a way a role there.
-And the captain of course who didn't want to talk to anybody but my husband because apparently he was warned that this man is to be trusted, you know, and he traveled as a Dutch courier, my husband then, after.
+And the captain, of course, who didn’t want to talk to anybody but my husband because, apparently, he was warned that this man is to be trusted.
+You know he traveled as a Dutch courier, my husband, then.
+After [inaudible]–-

 MR. MCNAUGHT: He was a --